tracker1/node-load-conf/README.md

 ## Methodology

-The application files are merged together via [lodash's .merge](http://lodash.com/docs#merge) method.
+The application files are merged together via [lodash's .merge method](http://lodash.com/docs#merge) method.

+If a watch is specified, then [node's fs.watchFile method](http://nodejs.org/docs/latest/api/fs.html#fs_fs_watchfile_filename_options_listener) is used with poling set to 15 seconds.
+Changes result in the options being re-merged.